yeti-platform/yeti/README.md

 As long as it's getting layer-3 network data, Malcom can be deployed anywhere.
 Although it's not recommended to use it on high-availability networks (it wasn't designed to be fast, see [disclaimer](/README.md#Disclaimer)), you can have it running at the end of your switch's mirror port or on your gateway.

-### Feeds (experimental)
+### Feeds

-Feeds now run automatically by default.
-If you want to avoid this behavior, run malcom with the `--no-feeds` option.
-Source your virtualenv, and then launch a python shell (i.e. type `python`)
+To launch an instance of Malcom that ONLY fetches information from feeds, run Malcom with the `--feeds` option.

 Your database should be populated automatically.
 If you can dig into the code, adding feeds is pretty straightforward (assuming you're generating `Evil` objects).
 You can find an example feed in `/feeds/zeustracker`.
 A more detailed tutorial is [available here](https://github.com/tomchop/malcom/wiki/Adding-feeds-to-Malcom).

+You can also use `celery` to run feeds.
+Make sure celery is installed by running `$ pip install celery` from your virtualenv.
+You can then use `celery worker -E --config=celeryconfig  --loglevel=DEBUG --concurrency=12` to launch the feeding process with 12 simultaneous workers.

 ## Technical specs